-- Anticipate kindergarten with curiosity rather than excitement (it may be exciting for the parent not so much for the child (). - Attend Welcome to Kindergarten at your local school.
+- Anticipate kindergarten with curiosity rather than excitement (it may be exciting for the parent but not necessarily for the child (3)). - Attend Welcome to Kindergarten at your local school.
 Meet the new teacher, visit the playground on weekends and in the summer.
-Help your child become familiar with the school grounds. - If your child has any issues that you feel the school may need to know, eg. speech, anxiety, trauma, behaviours, changing family dynamics; inform the principal or counsellor. - Monitor your child's use of technology.
+Help your child become familiar with the school grounds. - O If your child has any issues that you feel the school may need to know, e.g. speech, language, communication, social, anxiety, trauma, loss, behaviours, changing family dynamics; inform the principal or counsellor. - O Monitor your child's use of technology.
 Reduce screen time (phones, tablets, TV) to one hour a day or less.
-The introduction to kindergarten is difficult for those children who have access to screens beyond an hour each day. - O Help your child learn to self-soothe - Monitor the content of the games/shows your young child is watching; specifically, if they have older siblings.
-Refer to www.commonsensemedia.org. - Practice skills such as putting on shoes, coats, doing up zippers, opening and closing containers for their lunches, drinking out of water bottles, and carrying their own back packs.
+The introduction to kindergarten is difficult for those children who have access to screens beyond an hour each day.
+Help to develop the ability to shut down or remove the screen without excessive resistance. - Help your child learn to self-soothe (co-regulation vs. time-outs) - O Monitor the content of the games/shows your young child is watching; specifically, if they have older siblings.
+Refer to www.commonsensemedia.org. - O Practice skills such as putting on shoes, coats, doing up zippers, opening and closing containers for their lunches, drinking out of water bottles, and carrying their own back packs.
 Build independence as much as possible.
 Don't expect perfection as our kiddos are only 4 or 5 years old.
 It's a learning journey.
 (Tip: glue a long shoestring to a 1x4.
-Have your child practice tying this shoestring over the summer). - If your child has a difficult time separating, avoid the common mistakes.
+Have your child practice tying this shoestring over the summer). - O If your child has a difficult time separating, avoid the common mistakes.
 Resist the temptation to stay until your child is "okay" this tends to make a child stuck in an anxious state and draws out the nervous feelings (akin to peeling a stuck band aid off slowly).
-Demonstrate confidence and trust that your little one is in a safe place and that they have the resilience needed to be successful at this. - Build a goodbye script and practice it over the summer.
+Demonstrate confidence and trust that your little one is in a safe place and that they have the resilience needed to be successful at this. - O Build a goodbye script and practice it over the summer.
 Let your child have a say and draw it out like a map (e.g. "How many hugs/kisses will you need?
 What do you need mommy/daddy to say when I leave?
-Where will we say goodbye?"
+Where will we say goodbye?")
 The more predictable something is, the less anxiety provoking it is.
 Avoid peeking in the window and looking over your shoulder as you leave.
-These send the message, "You might not be okay, so I need to keep checking." - Practice the script over the summer and don't deviate from it in an anxious moment (e.g. If your child begs for another hug/kiss, remind them that you are sticking with the script and won't deviate from it that way, they will trust that you will do what you say and come back when you say.)
-Make the goodbye solely about your child and save visiting/chatting with others for outside so your child doesn't feel like they are being short-changed with the goodbye and have to act up to get your attention. - If you need to speak to your child's teacher, communicate via email, phone or make an appointment.
+These behaviours send the message, "You might not be okay, so I need to keep checking." - O Practice the script over the summer and don't deviate from it in an anxious moment (e.g. If your child begs for another hug/kiss, remind them that you are sticking with the script and won't deviate from it that way, they will trust that you will do what you say and come back when you say.)
+Make the goodbye solely about your child and save visiting/chatting with others for outside so your child doesn't feel like they are being short-changed with the goodbye and have to act up to get your attention. - O If you need to speak to your child's teacher, communicate via email, phone or make an appointment.
 Don't discuss concerns in front of your child.